cohosh/ptnettools/README.md

 ```

 Note: these Shadow experiments do not have the fully nginx reverse proxy set up.
 Clients instead make a direct connection to the Tor bridge.
 This shouldn't introduce measurable network effects, but should be modified if you want to model a webtunnel bridge that also receives a significant amount of non-circumvention traffic.

+### Great bottleneck

+There are some facilities to enable great bottleneck experiments:

+- You can use the `update-model.py` script to write a new network graph with higher packet loss rates on the network nodes that correspond to CN cities.
+- You can use the `ptnettools.py --china-perf-frac=F` option to reassign fraction F of the perfclients to run inside the CN network nodes.

+These steps would be run prior to simulation.

 ### Running Shadow simulations